Updated: Jul 8

-There must be a clear offer from one party (‘offeror’).
+There must be a clear offer from the offeror.

-The other party (‘offeree’) must have accepted the offer.
+The other party, the offeree must have accepted the very offer.

 There must be a valid consideration that has been paid between the offeror and the offeree.

-There must be evidence of a mutual intention from all the parties for the agreement to be legally enforceable.
+There must be evidence of a mutual intention between all the parties for the agreement to be legally enforceable.

 The terms constituting the agreement must be certain.

-Each party must have had sufficient capacity to enter the contractual agreement.
+Each party must have had sufficient mental capacity to enter the contractual agreement.

-In addition to these basic requirements, there are certain types of contract, like contacts involving the land transfer or employment contracts, must meet more specific legal requirements.
+In addition to these basic requirements, there are certain types of contracts, like contacts involving the land transfer or employment contracts, that must meet more specific legal requirements.